react-navigation/react-navigation.github.io/docs/headers.md

 ```

 Now, any screen that belongs to the `StackScreen` will have our wonderful branded styles.
 Surely though, there must be a way to override these options if we need to?

-> Note: In v2 and below, the property you would want to use to do this is `navigationOptions`.
-In v3 we've renamed this to `defaultNavigationOptions`.

 ## Replacing the title with a custom component